 As I work I listen to music which often comes from Hindu, Buddhist or other Eastern sources.
 I definitely use the energy of the music as inspiration, whether it be calming or uplifting.
 I also use ideas generated from my yoga and meditation practice.

 The progression of my paintings echo the qualities I try to live by as I like to hone my intuition and practise acceptance and letting go in my life.
 I suppose you could say that the nature of impermanence and peace are my focus.”

 I am a regular illustrative contributor to Juno Magazine which is a beautiful magazine for ethical, thoughtful, ecologically minded parenting.
 You can buy it online here or in WH Smiths and health shops.

-I’m also a children’s book illustrator for American author Kathy Walsh.
+I’m also an illustrator for American author Kathy Walsh.
 Here are three of them – we are currently working on a fifth – this time about trees and birds – right up my street again, Kathy and I are so in tune even across The Pond.
 They are available on Amazon

 Please see my Facebook page HERE for regular news